Financial-Times/svg-tint-stream/README.md

 ### `color`

 _String_.
 The hex colour code to use when tinting the SVG.
-This should include a preceeding `#` character.

 ```js
 const stream = new SvgTintStream({